code-pxlmtree/HR-Analytics/README.md

 - Business insight generation for decision making

 ## Dataset:
-The dataset was obtained on kaggle.
+The dataset was obtained through a link online.
 It containes employee information from a fictional company.
-For those interested in viewing or downloading the dataset, it is available in my GitHub repository.
+For those interested in viewing or downloading the dataset, it is available in my GitHub repository as "HR DATA.xlsx".

 ## Dashboard
 <img width="1110" height="635" alt="Screenshot (173)" src="https://github.com/user-attachments/assets/414a55ce-e0bb-4a38-a98a-f00dd483161f" />